marius311/camb_boinc2docker/README.md

 The image expects a folder to be mounted at `/root/shared` which contains,

-1. A progress template file named `progress`
+1. A progress template file named `progress_template`
 2. A subfolder where the progress will be printed out named `results`
 3. (Optionally) Some parameter files